postmanlabs/labs-docs/src/pages/docs/postman/monitors/setting-up-monitor.md

    [![create monitor](https://assets.postman.com/postman-docs/Monitor-Collection3.png)](https://assets.postman.com/postman-docs/Monitor-Collection3.png)

-   **Note:** To select regions manually and to schedule your monitor runs using the minute timer, upgrade your plan to Postman Pro or Enterprise.
+   **Note:** You can select regions manually and schedule your monitor runs using the minute timer on [Postman Business and Enterprise plans](https://www.getpostman.com/pricing).

    You can also select advanced monitor options to receive email notifications for run failures and errors, request a timeout, request a delay, not follow redirects, and disable SSL validation.